raspberrypilearning/lost-in-space/en/step_8.md

 --- challenge ---
-## Challenge: Make your own animation
+## Challenge: make your own animation

 Stop your space animation and start a new Scratch project.